devevangel/my-virtual-pet/README.md

 ## Conclusion

-In conclusion, working on this coursework project provided me with valuable lessons.
-I gained a deeper understanding of why certain software tools were created and the challenges they aim to solve, such as Redux and Database Management Systems.
-This helped me appreciate their usefulness better.
-I also learned how to use tools like ChatGPT to help me write good code documentation and comments, which is important for creating maintainable and understandable code.

-For my final remarks, I would like to say that there is always room for improvement within the codebase.
+ I would like to say that there is always room for improvement within the codebase.
 Functions can be written better, and files and folders could be structured in a more efficient way.
 However, one of the major reasons I chose the current structure of my codebase was to avoid issues of plagiarism.
 Many students asked me to explain the reasoning behind my coding patterns and ideas, and I often had to teach and provide practical help to them.
 Occasionally, some of them took a sneak peek at my codebase to borrow a few ideas, which was why I had to be cautious.
 Nonetheless, I am proud of what I have accomplished so far and look forward to improving my coding skills in the future.

 ## Refrences